Law enforcement by country: Sweden

 The Swedish Police Authority (in Swedish: Polismyndigheten, but is usually referred to as Polisen) is the central administrative authority responsible for the Swedish police that operates under the Ministry of Justice.
 The Swedish Police Authority replaced the National Police Board in 2015.
 Due to the 2015 reform of the police, the Swedish Security Service became a separate entity under the Ministry of Justice, instead of previously being part of the National Police Board.
 The reform also resulted in Rikskriminalpolisen (National Criminal Investigations Department) being dissolved and its duties transferred to the National Operations Department.
 The 21 police regions that were established according to the Counties of Sweden prior to the reform were replaced by six police regions, which were instead divided into 27 local police districts.

 Swedish police officers are always armed with a 9 mm Sig Sauer handgun, a telescopic baton and a can of pepper spray.

 The Swedish Police Authority maintains three well-trained SWAT elements, the first being the elite counter-terrorism National Task Force which is the equivalent of Germany's GSG 9 and the French GIGN.
 The second unit being the Reinforced Regional Task Force (previously known as Piketen), which is trained to handle riot control, hostage situations and high-risk arrests in three of Sweden's major cities; Stockholm, Gothenburg and Malmö.
 The third element is composed of small, less well-equipped special response units under the jurisdictions of their respective local police districts, they are simply called Regional Task Forces, and they serve officially under the Reinforced Regional Task Force.

 Switzerland

 The police in Switzerland is mainly the responsibility of the 26 cantons, each of which operates a cantonal police service.
 Some municipalities have their own municipal police departments as well, but most of them are responsible for general law and order and parking enforcement only while in some larger cities they carry out traffic control as well.
 Only the cities of Zürich, Winterthur, and Lausanne have municipal police departments which provide a full policing service.
 The Swiss federal government operates the Federal Office of Police, which coordinates between cantonal police forces.
 It maintains an investigative arm, the Federal Criminal Police, which includes the Task Force TIGRIS tactical unit.
 The Swiss military also operates a military police force.

 Syria

-The Syrian government's civilian police service is managed by the Criminal Security Directorate, a branch of the Ministry of Interior.
-It has five police divisions and branches: